 User testing can be a lot like a cold pool on a hot day.
 You can agonize about getting in – making excuses and putting it off for fear of the bracing cold.
 But once you get into it, it’s so refreshing.

-The Rise of UX Leadership The opposite problem for some executives is that they can be too close to customers… They get so much feedback from their sales teams that it leads to feature creep — adding features to satisfy every customer.
+The opposite problem for some executives is that they can be too close to customers… They get so much feedback from their sales teams that it leads to feature creep — adding features to satisfy every customer.
 Along the way, any semblance of a coherent user experience is lost.
-The … Read More
+The result: a highly-reactive product development culture in which extra features are continuously bolted on, making the company vulnerable to more pro-active competitors who have a laser-like focus on UX, which can be a potent disruptor in many industries.

 Jeff Gothelf has a great writeup about how to make remote design work (assuming remote work fits with your company culture).